lpenguin/harlowe/README.md

  * Altered the CSS of `<tw-story>` to use vertical padding instead of vertical margins.
  * It is now an error to use `(set:)` or `(put:)` macros, as well as `to` constructs, in expression position: `(set: $a to (set: $b to 1))` is now an error, as is `(set: $a to ($b to 1))`.
  * `(if:)`/`(unless:)`/`(elseif:)`/`(else:)` now evaluate to changer commands, rather than booleans.
 This means, among other things, that you can now compose them with other changers: `(set: $a to (text-style:"bold") + (if:$audible is true))`, for instance, will create a style that is bold, and also only appears if the $audible variable had been true.
 (Note: Changing the $audible variable afterward will not change the effect of the $a style.)
+ * Using `contains` and `is in` on numbers and booleans (such as `12 contains "a"`) will now produce an error.
+Formerly, doing so would test whether the number equalled the other value.
+(The rationale for this was that, since the statement `"a" contains "a"` is the same as `"a" is "a"`, then so should it be for numbers and booleans, which arguably "contain" only themselves.
+However, this seems to be masking certain kinds of errors when incorrect or uninitialised variables or properties were used).

 ####Additions